epage/epage.github.io/blog/blog/learning-rust.md

 the process of crates being added (required level of maturity, RFC process), we are also likely to reduce the number of breaking changes.

-I think a lot of Rust is almost there for **reading as psuedo-code**.
+I think a lot of Rust is almost there for **reading as pseudo-code**.
 At its best, Rust almost feels like Python.
 Lifetimes and complex `where` clauses stand out to me as pain points.
 I think a learning focused standard library-alternative that limits the use of lifetimes would both be easier to